Promoting British Values at King’s Somborne C of E Primary School

 Tolerance of Those of Different Faiths and Beliefs

 The school recognises its role in preparing children for life in modern Britain.
 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by providing opportunities to experience such diversity.
 Through worship, class discussions, RE and personal and social education we reinforce messages of tolerance and respect.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 We actively promote celebrations of different faiths and cultures.
-The school worship committee (pupils) play an active part in specific worship themes during the year.

 Staff regularly review the curriculum to ensure that it promotes the areas above.
 It also ensures that pupils are taught about key events and figures in history.
 Events during the year celebrate culturally diverse occasions and memorable events taking place in the country.

 At King’s Somborne CE Primary School we will actively challenge children, staff or parents who express opinions that are contrary to fundamental British values including extremists views.
+Our school uses our values of Love, Trust, Hope and Joy as a means of promoting positive British values.
+There are a variety of ways in which we might do this, including:

 Developing the skill base required to access and share information, make/express decisions and apply themselves to society and the world.
 These include the understanding and use of money, effective writing and reading skills, collaborative work, to discuss and research ideas and concepts, and gain a broad and balanced understanding of the society in which they live.
 Aspects of study beyond core skills include historical and geographical context of the United Kingdom, incorporating local and national evolution, as well as international comparisons.